yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/creating-schema.md

 You can use Tyk Dashboard to design your Data Graph schema.
 Our GQL schema editor will validate your schema in real-time, highlighting any inconsistencies or problems and give you prompts on how to fix them.

-You can also use any external tools you like, save your design with `.graphql` or `.graphqls` extension and import it to Tyk later on.
+You can also use any external tools you like, save your design with `.gql`, `.graphql` or `.graphqls` extension and import it to Tyk later on.

 {{< /note >}}